samayo/Autolog/README.md

 ## AUTOLOG

-A simple PHP class to log your info, errors and notifications.
+Autolog is a simple PHP class to log your info, errors and notifications.

 You can also setup a cronjob, and autolog will detect new logs in /var/log and log/mail it.

-> NOTE: This is a lazy week-end hack/project attempt to handle a small issue.
-So, it's still in `¯\_(ツ)_/¯` phase
+> (!)
+This was a lazy-week-end-hack attempt to solve a small issue from some years ago, slightly polished.
+So, it's:  `¯\_(ツ)_/¯`

 Install
 -----